kovidgoyal/kitty/docs/marks.rst

 Then pressing :kbd:`F1` will allow you to enter the marker definition and set it and pressing :kbd:`F2` will remove the marker.

+You can also use the facilities for :doc:`remote-control` to dynamically add/remove markers.

 The full syntax for creating marks